 The Regular Budget, including the General Fund and in-kind contributions, is the Agency's primary means of sustaining core services.
-The UNRWA General Fund shortfall as of 1 January 2014 totalled USD 65,000,000, leading ultimately to stringent austerity measures and cutbacks of basic services.
+Latest figures indicate that the UNRWA General Fund shortfall total USD 65-70,000,000, leading ultimately to stringent austerity measures and cutbacks of basic services.
 This shortfall would not include funding for emergency appeals, organisational development or specific projects (like Nahr El-Bared or those assisting Syrian refugees).

-This substantial anticipated gap is due to several factors: (i) the high birth rate in the refugee population means that, even if funding was maintained or even slightly increased, per capita income would drop; (ii) reduced donations from a number of donors under the impact of the financial crisis; (iii) the increase in commodity prices has adversely affected its food aid programme; (iv) the Agency has been delving into its reserves and effectively living off these in part in recent years.
-The reserves are gone; (v) the situation has been aggravated by exchange rate losses.
-The Israeli Shekel has gained strength against both the Euro and the US Dollar; (vi) the situation in Syria has increased the demand for relief services from Palestinian refugees affected by the on-going conflict.
+This substantial anticipated gap is due to several factors: (i) the high birth rate in the refugee population means that, even if funding was maintained or even slightly increased, per capita income would drop; (ii) reduced donations from a number of donors under the impact of the financial crisis; (iii) the increase in commodity prices has adversely affected its food aid programme; (iv) the Agency has been delving into its reserves and effectively living off these in part in recent years - the reserves are gone; (v) the situation has been aggravated by exchange rate losses - the Israeli Shekel has gained strength against both the Euro and the US Dollar; (vi) the situation in Syria has increased the demand for relief services from Palestinian refugees affected by the on-going conflict.

 UNRWA's Resource Mobilisation Strategy (RMS) for 2012-2015, endorsed by the Agency's Advisory Commission (AdCom) in November 2011, includes three highlevel strategic objectives: to deepen partnerships with traditional donors; to diversify the donor-base; and to develop improved cross-Agency capacity to mobilise resources and manage donor relations.
-While some progress has been made in broadening UNRWA's donor base, traditional donors have remained the key supporters of UNRWA providing over the past few years what amounts to 80-90 per cent of the Agency's overall funding requirements.
+While some progress has been made in broadening UNRWA's donor base, traditional donors have remained the key supporters of UNRWA providing over the past few years what amounts to 80-90% of the Agency's overall funding requirements.
+An evaluation of this strategy is expected in 2015.